 Getting Started and Selecting a Research Advisor

 The CBIO GIDP curriculum is designed to be flexible and can be tailored to each student’s interests and research project.
-The Graduate College requires that Ph.D. candidates complete 36 units in cancer biology (core classes plus electives 18 of which must be graded units), nine units in the minor, and 18 units of dissertation credits.
+The Graduate College requires that Ph.D. candidates complete 36 units in cancer biology (core classes plus electives, 18 of which must be graded units), nine units in the minor (5 of which must be graded units), and 18 units of dissertation credits.
 The minor can be in Cancer Biology or another minor.
 The requirements for other minors are determined by each program.
 Students should check that program’s coursework requirements to satisfy the minor.
 For more detailed information about minors, please refer to the CBIO handbook.

 This structure provides students with a rigorous training program yet with maximal flexibility to build a customized set of courses that focuses on the interests of the trainee and the requirements of the research project.

-As part of our commitment to producing the next generation of cancer researchers the CBIO program also trains postdocs.
-Postdoctoral fellows interested in conducting cancer research in the CBIO program should contact CBIO program faculty who are interested in accepting postdocs and medical residents interested in doing research.
-Once accepted into a CBIO preceptor’s laboratory the postdoc and his/her mentor may apply for support from our T32 training grant.
-T32 trainees must be US citizen or permanent residents.
-Duration of T32 support is for two years.
-T32 postdoc trainees are required to participate in the Cancer Biology Seminar Series, the Cancer Biology Student/Postdoc Research Colloquium and journal clubs and must develop an independent professional development plan.
+As part of our commitment to producing the next generation of cancer researchers, the CBIO Program also trains postdocs.
+Postdoctoral fellows interested in conducting cancer research in the CBIO Program should contact CBIO Program faculty who are interested in accepting postdocs and medical residents interested in doing research.
+Once accepted into a CBIO preceptor’s laboratory, the postdoc and his/her mentor may apply for support from our T32 training grant.
+T32 trainees must be a US citizen or permanent resident.
+The duration of T32 support is for two years.
+T32 postdoc trainees are required to participate in the Cancer Biology Seminar Series, the Cancer Biology Student/Postdoc Research Colloquium and journal clubs, and must develop an independent professional development plan.
 In addition, the Program aids with developing professional skills including writing grants and manuscripts, oral presentations, lab management, and networking.

 A key feature of our Cancer Biology Program is the emphasis on translational research.
-Hence program mentors also include clinical mentors who actively engaged in treating cancer patients.
-These clinicians are available to serve on dissertation committees where they provide students with insight into the important clinical challenges they face while treating cancer patients and insight into clinical aspects of cancer diagnosis, treatment, and prognosis.
+Hence program mentors also include clinical mentors who actively engage in treating cancer patients.
+These clinicians are available to serve on dissertation committees where they provide students with insight into the important clinical challenges they face while treating cancer patients, and insight into clinical aspects of cancer diagnosis, treatment, and prognosis.

 "I appreciate the variety of opportunities offered by this program.
 I’ve designed a plan of study tailored to my unique interests and career aspirations."